'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

 '’Tis ghastly indeed sir.
 What a horrible manner to die!' said Harrison.

-'We have a witness, and clews were left by the killers', he told me.
+'We have a witness, and clews were left by the killers'.

 He paused then continued, 'However sir, there is something else, the woman mentioned a Hansom carriage.
-She was quite descriptive, and said the man fled in the carriage into the night.
+She was very descriptive and said the man fled in the carriage into the night.
 There was deep intensity seen in her eyes, as she had related the account'.

 'Discretion is warranted in this intricate case Harrison my boy.
 Despite the fresh evidence found, the killers are very inimitable, and these virulent attacks cannot be limited to an unmitigated hypothesis.
-Yes I know that brazen disseverations of the torsos are like decollations.
+Yes, I know that a brazen disseveration of the torsos is like a decollation.
 However inordinate this case can be, we must be draconian in our measures, for the murderers shall not be lenient to our cause', I had replied.